 It is also one of the largest cemeteries in Europe.
 Thanks to it, Greece became a member of the European Cemeteries Route in 2011.

 The cemetery is not very frequented, especially during spring and summer.
-Some people pay a visit to admire its cultural side while others prefer a leisure walk along the greenery.
+Some people pay a visit to admire its cultural side while others prefer to leisurely walk along the greenery.

 Cypresses and pines lie around the area, making it ideal for an exhilarating stroll.